Kissing gourami: Habitat and ecology

 Shallow, slow-moving, and thickly vegetated backwaters are the kissing gourami's natural habitat.
 They are midwater omnivores that primarily graze on benthic algae and aquatic plants, with insects taken from the surface.
 They are also filter feeders, using their many gill rakers to supplement their diet with plankton.
 The fish use their toothed lips to rasp algae from stones and other surfaces.
-This rasping action, which (to humans) looks superficially like kissing, is also used by males to challenge the dominancy of conspecifics.
+This rasping action, which looks superficially like kissing, is also used by males to challenge the dominancy of conspecifics.

 Intraspecific behaviour

 Video of two kissers in an aquarium kissing.

-The kissing gourami present a kind of behavior associated with their characteristic jaw and mouth: two individuals approach their mouths in both mediolateral and dorsoventral planes and press for a few seconds.
-This type of "kiss" has given H. temminkii the common name of kissing gourami.
-This has been considered an intraspecific aggressive behavior also known as "mouth fight" due to the contraction of the jaw muscles.
-However, it is not completely confirmed that it is an aggressive behavior and is rather understood as a ritualized form of aggression.
+The kissing gourami display a unique behaviour associated with their characteristic jaw and mouth.
+Two individuals approach with their jaws fully extended and press their mouths together for a few seconds.
+This "kissing" behaviour has given H. temminckii the common name of kissing gourami.
+This has been considered an intraspecific aggressive behavior, also known as "mouth fighting" due to the contraction of the jaw muscles, and can be understood as a ritualized form of aggression.

 Ecosystem roles

-Helostoma temminkii can become the host to some parasitic algal species.
-These algae are able to survive under kissing gourami skin and look like color spots.
-Some hypothesis affirm that these algae communities receive some nutrients required for photosynthesis from the H. temminkii.
-The individuals which have these parasites in their bodies are commonly less healthy than those which have not any algae parasites.
+Helostoma temminckii is a host of some parasitic algal species.
+These algae are able to survive under kissing gourami skin and appear as dark spots.
+Some hypotheses affirm that these algae communities receive nutrients required for photosynthesis from H. temminckii.
+Individuals possessing algae parasites in their bodies are commonly found to be less healthy than non-afflicted individuals.

-H. temminkii are able to communicate between each other due to their complex inner ear: it has a suprabranchial air-breathing chamber which gives these fishes the capacity to modulate their hearing through air bubbles in this area.
-Kissing gouramis are also able to emit sounds to other individuals of their own species through the movement of their teeth.
+H. temminckii are able to communicate with each other using their complex inner ear.
+It contains a suprabranchial air-breathing chamber capable of modulating sounds through air bubbles inside of it.
+Kissing gourami can also make sounds used for communication by moving their teeth.

 Reproduction

-Helostoma temminkii are oviparous and dioecious and have external fertilization.
-Spawning occurs from May to October in Thailand, at the beginning of the rainy season.
+Helostoma temminckii are oviparous, dioecious, and mate through external fertilization.
+Spawning occurs from May to October in Thailand at the beginning of the rainy season.
+Adults migrate through rivers to shallow lagoons or flooded forests to spawn.
 Kissing gouramis are open-water egg scatterers; spawning is initiated by the female and takes place under cover of floating vegetation.
-The eggs, which the adults do not guard, are spherical, smooth, and buoyant.
-Initial development is rapid: the eggs hatch after one day, and the fry are free-swimming two days thereafter.
+The female lays an average of 1,000 spherical buoyant eggs, which the adults do not guard.
+Initial development is rapid; the eggs hatch after one day, and the fry are free-swimming two days thereafter.
 The kissing gourami does not care for its young.
-Adults migrate through the rivers to shallow lagoons or into flooded forests to spawn.
-A female starts mating and the male simultaneously shed the eggs and sperm to the outside.
-Females release an average of 1000 eggs.
-The eggs are spherical and small compared to other freshwater species and have a drop of oil to increase buoyancy.
-Fertilized eggs float to the surface and usually bind to floating vegetation, becoming larvae.
-Biting fish reach sexual maturity of three to five years.
+Fish reach sexual maturity at three to five years old.